 The position will be filled as soon as a suitable candidate is found.
 Thus, submit your application as soon as possible.
-In any case we will fill the position by the end of the year 2022.
+In any case we will fill the position by spring of the year 2023.

 - Characterize the retinal output of different mouse models of retinal diseases

 - Correlate the retinal output to the animal behavior in the water maze

 Dr Ala-Laurila has two laboratories (http://ala-laurila.biosci.helsinki.fi/): one at Aalto University and one at University of Helsinki.
 Both labs work in integrated collaboration and have state-of-the art approaches to study retinal circuits and visually-guided behavior.
 They combine cutting-edge electrophysiological recording techniques with precise manipulations of retinal circuit function, mathematical modelling and quantitative behavioral measurements: https://www.youtube.com/watch?v=ZniIYFSIcT8